Reconciling

 If you suspect the error is on the bank’s end, you'll need to contact them to change their records.

-If you reconciled last month, and this month the beginning statement balance does not match the ending statement balance from last month - there are a limited number of possible causes.
+If you reconciled successfully last month, but this month the beginning statement balance does not match the ending statement balance, there are a limited number of possible causes.

-Is it possible that you have actioned any of the following since the last reconcile? -
+Is it possible that you have actioned any of the following since you last reconciled? -

 • Modified the amount of a transaction that was already marked as cleared.